PrestaShop/prestashop.github.io/content/news/posts/2024/prestashop-bo-rebrand.md

 ---
 layout: post
 title:  "PrestaShop Back Office rebranding with PrestaShop 9"
-subtitle: "Rebranded Back Office Themes Now Available in PrestaShop v9"
+subtitle: "Rebranded Back Office Themes Available in PrestaShop 9"
 date:   2024-08-26
 author: [ ThibaultBlivet ]
 icon: icon-leaf
-tags: [ "9.0", Design ]
+tags: [ "9.0", design, ux ]
 ---

 By the end of 2023, PrestaShop unveiled a new brand identity to strengthen its position, enhance credibility, and build trust.
-The PrestaShop back office is one of the last assets to receive this rebranding, and the release of PrestaShop 9 provided the perfect opportunity for this update.
+[We already announced]({{< relref "/news/posts/2023/new-project-branding" >}}) the new branding for the project, and the PrestaShop back office is one of the last assets to follow this change.
+The release of PrestaShop 9 provided the perfect opportunity for this update.
 The rebranding involved significant changes to the PrestaShop back office, focusing on its two themes.

 ![Back Office rebrand](/assets/images/2024/08/bo_rebrand.png)

-## Back Office Rebrand
+## Back office rebranding

-### Anatomy of the PrestaShop Back Office
+### Anatomy of the PrestaShop back office

 The PrestaShop back office consists of two themes, both of which were modified to achieve the rebranding: